jesusalatorre/DungeonMood/README.md

 - Design the track selection fragment.
 - Design the track addition fragment (the Floating Action Button should handle additions depending on context)

+- Design the spell selection fragment.

+- Design the homebrew management fragment.
+- Design the selection addition fragment (the Floating Action Button should handle additions only once a category is selected)